mikaelsundell/colortool/README.md

 Introduction
 ------------

-colortool is a utility set for color space and conversions, with support for illuminants and white point adaptation.
+Colortool is a utility set for color space and conversions, with support for illuminants and white point adaptation.

 # Color spaces